awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-create-application.md

 ## Create an application and deployment group \(CLI\)<a name="tutorials-github-create-application-cli"></a>

-1. Call the create\-application command to create an application in AWS CodeDeploy named `CodeDeployGitHubDemo-App`:
+1. Call the create\-application command to create an application in CodeDeploy named `CodeDeployGitHubDemo-App`:

    ```
    aws deploy create-application --application-name CodeDeployGitHubDemo-App